ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 To check the quality of the data, verify that the data provided by the event includes the information required for auditing your service.
 For example, if you update the name of a resource, indicate the old name and the new name.
 Use the requestData and responseData fields to include additonal information.

 To check the **platform_service** name, check the service name displayed that is displayed in the IBM section for your events.
 It should be set to the name of your service.

+To engage the AT tema to review your service's AT event prior to One Cloud badging, you must open an issue in the following git repo: [AT repo](https://github.ibm.com/activity-tracker/customer-issues/issues).
+Select the issue type `AT review`.
+{: important}

 ## Event fields provided by the service to comply with AT guidelines
 {: #mandatory}